IngridAtMicrosoft/DocsContent/singlesource/how-to/how-to-template.md

 -->

 ## Same file different versions

 This How-To template uses monikers.
 That way, telling someone how to do something can be in one place for all versions.
 If the same method applies to several versions, you designate the section with an operator preding the version such as >, <, >=, <=.

 :::moniker range="windows-server-2008"

 ## How-to for Windows Server 2008

-## H2.1 for first part (See the comments in this template.)
+## H2.1.2008 for first part (See the comments in this template.)

 This is an interstitial paragraph.
 It gives a short explanation of what you will be doing next.
 If it isn't necessary, omit it.

 1. Do this.
 The **wizard** will open.
 1. Select **UI element**.

-## H2.2 for the second part
+## H2.2.2008 for the second part

 1. Clean up the `CodeObject` array.
 1. Delete the *filename.exe* file.

-## H2.3 for the third part
+## H2.3.2008 for the third part

 This is an interstitial paragraph.
 It gives a short explanation of what you will be doing next.
 If it isn't necessary, omit it.

 1. Do this.
 The **wizard** will open.
 1. Select **UI element**.

-### H2.4 for the fourth part
+### H2.4.2008 for the fourth part

 1. Clean up the `CodeObject` array.
 1. Delete the *filename.exe* file.
-1. Do this code block.
+1. Use this code block.
 If the code block can be included directly from a related sample or API use that method instead.

     ```python
     var codeblock